willnguyen1312/namnode/packages/vite-plugin-inspect-react/README.md

 ## WHY 🙈

-This plugin will inject custom web components next to your react components inside your codebase during compile time that do not affect your layout.
-Yet, those come with unique `value` attributes that store the location of your React components accordingly.
+This plugin will inject special `span` elements next to your react components inside your codebase during compile time that does not affect your layout.
+Yet, those come with unique `id` attributes that store the location of your React components accordingly.

 This plugin is highly inspired by another fantastic plugin so-called